leesalminen/mytube/PRD.md

 ## Open Questions
 - Preferred approach for Core Data migrations on first release?
 - Do we preload sample stickers/music or ship a download-on-demand flow?
-- Should Calm mode surface in kid UI or remain parent-only toggle?